Dealing with Hurtful Comments from a Partner

 Janee,

 The fact of the matter is, this is a problem that ostomates run into.
-It's easy to say find someone else, that person is to shallow or whatever.
+It's easy to say find someone else, that person is too shallow or whatever.
 That is not the reality of the situation.

 You have to keep your eye on the prize.
-If you want something then reach out and make it happen.
+If you want something, then reach out and make it happen.

-This fellow maybe in most other ways a great person.
+This fellow may be, in most other ways, a great person.
 Don't judge by just one red flag.
 I do understand it is a rather large red flag!

-If you did not like the guy you would not have posted the problem.
+If you did not like the guy, you would not have posted the problem.

-No, don't just throw him out, he means something to you.
+No, don't just throw him out; he means something to you.
 Get out of the relationship what you seek.
 That is to say, get what you want.

 I do not know the exact statistics of it.
 I would have to venture a very large percentage of ostomates are single.
-I don't like it.
-But it seems to be true.
-Alot of us have lost companions due to the ostomy.
-Until a little more compassion for others is brought into our daily lives.
-I am afraid ostomates will face an uphill battle with the acceptance problem.
+I don't like it, but it seems to be true.
+A lot of us have lost companions due to the ostomy.
+Until a little more compassion for others is brought into our daily lives, I am afraid ostomates will face an uphill battle with the acceptance problem.
 Not by all, just some.

-Sorry for being so long winded, I just am.
+Sorry for being so long-winded; I just am.

 Rick.....